ansys/pyaedt/doc/source/index.rst

             Getting started
             ^^^^^^^^^^^^^^^

             New to PyAEDT?
-In this section you will find all the information you need to get started with PyAEDT.
+This section provides the information that you need to get started with PyAEDT.

             +++